aderibigbeolamide/mob/replit.md

 - ✅ Run command: `npm start`
 - ✅ Ready to publish when needed

+**Files Updated During Import:**
+- ✅ `.env.local` - Created with NextAuth and service placeholders
+- ✅ `.gitignore` - Updated to ignore `/out/` directory (Next.js static export)
+- ✅ Port configuration verified in `.replit` (5000 → 80 external mapping)

 **Application Status:**
 - ✅ Frontend fully functional and accessible
 - ✅ NextAuth integration working correctly
+- ✅ Beautiful login page with Life Point Medical Centre branding
 - ✅ Demo credentials displayed on login page
-- ✅ Professional medical center branding visible
+- ✅ Professional navy blue and white color scheme
 - ✅ Ready for database configuration and seeding

 **Known Development Warnings (Non-Critical):**
-- ⚠️ Cross-origin request warnings for `/_next/*` resources are expected in Replit environment
+- ⚠️ Cross-origin request warnings for `/_next/*` resources are expected in Replit environment (HMR related)
-- ⚠️ These warnings don't affect functionality - they relate to Hot Module Replacement
-- ⚠️ Webpack/Turbopack configuration conflicts are cosmetic only
+- ⚠️ Webpack/Turbopack configuration conflict warning is cosmetic only
+- ⚠️ Mongoose duplicate index warnings on 5 models (userId, appointmentNumber, encounterId, invoiceNumber, paymentNumber)
+  - These occur when fields have `unique: true` (which creates an index) and also explicit `.index()` calls
+  - Doesn't affect functionality but can be optimized by removing duplicate `.index()` calls
+  - Models affected: StaffProfile, Appointment, Encounter, Invoice, Payment

 **Next Steps for User:**
 1. Configure MongoDB URI in Replit Secrets or `.env.local` to enable database functionality